jim-y/wapidi/README.md

 # WAPIDI

-A lightweight web api framework with dependency injection for Typescript and express (or other) projects.
+A lightweight web api framework with dependency injection for Typescript projects.

 -   <a href="#installation">Installation</a>
 -   <a href="#usage">Usage</a>